Amorymeltzer/ksp/README.md

       -M Turn off -m.
       -o Save the chosen average table to a file.
       -O Turn off -o.
+	  -g Specify the location of your KSP folder
+	  -G Turn off -g.
 	  -u Enter the username of your KSP save folder; otherwise, whatever files are present in the local directory will be used.
       -U Turn off -u.